-Our admissions staff at Red Oak Recovery specializes in effective intake interviews.
-By accurately assessing addiction severity and mental illness risk, our team assigns you or a loved one to the comprehensive care model designed for their individual needs.
-Most of our qualified admissions professionals have worked years in the field.
-Some even have experiential qualifications, which prove to be quite useful when interacting with those who seek freedom from addiction.
+Our admissions staff at Red Oak Recovery® specializes in serving clients and families in need.
+By accurately assessing addiction severity, trauma, and mental illness risk, our team assigns you or a loved one to the comprehensive care model designed for their individual needs to ensure that Red Oak Recovery® provides the best care for your loved one.

 Carol Rose, MHDL

 Carol earned her Master’s in Counseling from UNC Charlotte.
-Her degree has taught her the importance of being a good listener and building a trusting relationship whether she is working with the individual asking for help, a family member or a mental health professional.
-Carol believes that during a time of crisis, trust is paramount in order to find a good place to heal.
+Her degree has taught her the importance of being a good listener and building a trusting relationship whether she is working with the individual asking for help, a family member, or a mental health professional.
+Carol believes that during a time of crisis, trust is paramount to find a good place to heal.

 Carol was the founding coordinator for The Collegiate Recovery Program at UNC Charlotte, a program offering support to students in early recovery, it was there that she developed her own trusting relationships with her community in order to grow the program.
 Carol also brings personal experience with addiction within her own family, which she shares to offer hope to families in need.
 Her personal experience allows her to empathize and explain the journey a family will take not only while at Red Oak, but beyond.
 Helping families find continued support within their community is a big part of Carol’s job as a Collegiate and Clinical Outreach Specialist.